-The UK’s is the firm behind Green Orchard – a sleek, eco sustainable home that takes “green” to a whole new level, starting with the views.
+The UK’s Paul Archer Design is the firm behind Green Orchard – a sleek, eco sustainable home that takes “green” to a whole new level, starting with the views.
 This 2,150-sq.-ft. house sits amidst over 28,000 sq. ft. of landscaped gardens in the green belt of South Gloucestershire overlooking the Severn Estuary.
 But the green factor goes far beyond what you can see – this zero carbon house features passive systems that let it operate efficiently and eco-consciously.
 It’s all wrapped in mirrored panels that reflect the surroundings and render it virtually invisible.
 Minimalist interiors reflect the home’s eco agenda and “less is more” attitude.
 Check out this sustainable architectural project, and as you explore its cool, clean style and livable interiors, try to remember that there are brains behind this beauty!

 Apart from looking lush and lovely, the mature landscaping serves to shield the house from its neighbors and the street.
 Living areas are organized over two floors, and the house sunken into the earth to diminish its visual scale without reducing its actual size.

 The home is clad in aluminum panels that mirror its surroundings and disappear into the landscape.
 The reflective panels slide aside to open interiors to nature, strengthening the home’s connection to the outdoors and promoting passive ventilation and cooling.

 From the architect, “These panels are super insulated and allow the occupant to vary the thermal performance of the structure throughout the days and seasons.
 The glazing is screened by full height mesh panels, which can be adjusted to provide sun shading, privacy and security.”
 Open sesame…

 The contemporary facade and innovative features on the outside make way for a modern interiors.